jessvan/howTo/md/HP-HowTo.md

 ability to modify body margins indicates this limitation.
 Which essentially means designers are bound by the choices of distributors and e-reader makers.

+As epubsecrets caution: FXL epubs will not work at all on any Kindle devices and conversion to the KF8-FXL format will be difficult.

 ### The experiment(s)